^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Uterine bleeding in the puberty period (juvenile uterine bleeding, dysfunctional uterine bleeding, profuse menstruation in the pubertal period) are bloody discharges from the uterus that are different from natural menstruation, which arise during the first 3 years after menarche as a result of mismatching the activity of the organs of the reproductive system.
+Uterine bleeding during puberty (juvenile uterine bleeding, dysfunctional uterine bleeding, heavy menstruation during puberty) is a bloody discharge from the uterus that differs from natural menstruation and occurs during the first 3 years after menarche as a result of a discord in the activity of the reproductive system.

 ICD-10 code